turboscrew/rpi_stub/Readme.txt

-WORK IN PROGRESS - DOESN'T WORK YET.
+WORK IN PROGRESS - NOT FULLY TESTED.

 This is my very first RPi(2) project ever, and first ever project that I have to deal with ARM core (and assembly).